 Entry into the blood-stream, through, for example, cuts, abrasions or lesions, may produce systemic injury with harmful effects.
-Examine the
+Examine the skin prior to the use of the material and ensure that any external damage is suitably protected.

 Eye

 Exposure to H2S may produce pain, blurred vision, and reaction to eyes which may be permanent in severe cases.
 There is usually redness of the eyes, discomfort on exposure to light, pain, and at higher concentrations blurred vision and injury to the eyes.